-COMMITMENTS AND CONTINGENCIES
+Note 4 COMMITMENTS AND CONTINGENCIES

-The 401(k) Plan had no existing material commitments or contingencies at September 30, 2020 and 2019.
+The 401(k) Plan had no existing material commitments or contingencies at September 30, 2021 and 2020.

-REVENUE CREDITS
+Note 5 REVENUE CREDITS

 Only one fund in the 401(k) Plan investment lineup utilizes revenue sharing fees - the Fidelity Government Money Market Fund - which is the temporary default fund where money is invested when participants sell any securities in BrokerageLink and then move the proceeds out of BrokerageLink to invest in the core lineup of investment funds.
 Under the 401(k) Plan trust agreement with Fidelity, any revenue sharing fees tied to participant funds in the Fidelity Government Money Market Fund (and any other funds with revenue sharing fees that may be added to the investment lineup in the future) are credited back to the participants on a dollar-for-dollar basis.
-The amount credited to participants' accounts was \$12 thousand and \$9 thousand in 2020 and 2019, respectively.
-Additionally, the 401(k) Plan receives revenue credits pertaining to net float earnings on omnibus accounts used for transactions in transit.
+The amount credited to participants' accounts was \$15 thousand and \$12 thousand in 2021 and 2020, respectively.
+Additionally, the 401(k) Plan may receive revenue credits pertaining to net float earnings on omnibus accounts used for transactions in transit.
 These float credits are applied at the 401(k) Plan level.
-The amount of float credits was \$25 thousand in 2020 and \$68 thousand in 2019.
+There were no float credits in 2021 and \$25 thousand in 2020.

-ADMINISTRATIVE EXPENSES AND PARTICIPANT COSTS
+Note 6 ADMINISTRATIVE EXPENSES AND PARTICIPANT COSTS